QUOTA: Quantifying Objects with Text-to-Image Models for Any Domain: Experiments

 \subsection{Experimental setup}

-\textbf{Benchmark.} We developed \textit{QUANT-Bench} to assess object quantification performance across various classes, quantities, and visual domains.
-The classes in QUANT-Bench are based on the FSC dataset~\cite{ranjan2021learning}, a widely used dataset for object quantification that includes 19 categories such as common objects, vehicles, and animals.
+\textbf{QUANT-Bench.} We developed \textit{QUANT-Bench} to assess object quantification performance across various classes, quantities, and visual domains.
+The classes in QUANT-Bench are based on the FSC dataset by Ranjan \etal~\cite{ranjan2021learning}, a widely used dataset for object counting that includes 19 classes such as common objects, vehicles, and animals.
 For each class, we generated 25 examples for quantities ranging from one to 25, yielding a total of 475 samples.
-To evaluate the model’s ability to generalize across different domains, we created images in four distinct domains: \textit{Photo}, \textit{ Painting}, \textit{Cartoon}, and \textit{Sketch}.
-Both training and testing categories are drawn from the FSC dataset.
-To test each domain, we used a leave-one-out setting, where three domains are used as meta-train domains and the remaining domain as the meta-test domain.
+To evaluate the model’s ability to generalize across different domains, we created images in four distinct domains: \textit{Photo}, \textit{Painting}, \textit{Cartoon}, and \textit{Sketch}.
+Both training and testing classes are drawn from the FSC dataset.
+To test each domain, we used a leave-one-domain-out setting, where two domains are used as meta-train domains for the inner loop, one domain is used as the meta-validation domain for the outer loop, and the remaining domain is held out as the unseen test domain.
 This setup allows us to measure how well the model generalizes object quantification to unseen domains by training with textual descriptions from the other three domains.

-\textbf{Metrics.} To evaluate quantification accuracy, we use the MAE (Mean Absolute Error) and RMSE (Root Mean Square Error) metrics based on YOLOv9~\cite{wang2024yolov9learningwantlearn}.
-These metrics are calculated by comparing the detected object counts to the target count in each image, with MAE capturing the average absolute deviation and RMSE highlighting larger errors through squared deviations.
-For semantic alignment assessment, we use a normalized CLIP matching score, defined as \( \operatorname{CLIP-S}(p,x_d) = w \cdot \max(\cos(p,x_d), 0) \), where \( p \) is the prompt and \( x_d \) is the generated image~\cite{hessel2021clipscore}.
-Lastly, we calculate the average performance across different domains to assess each model’s consistency and adaptability to diverse contexts.
+\textbf{Metrics.} To evaluate quantification accuracy, we use the Mean Absolute Error (MAE) and the Root Mean Squared Error (RMSE) based on YOLOv9~\cite{yolov9}.
+These metrics are calculated by comparing the detected object counts to the target count in each image, with MAE capturing the average absolute deviation and RMSE highlighting larger errors through squared deviations. {For semantic alignment assessment, we use the CLIP-S from Eq.~\eqref{eq:penalty_loss}, following~\cite{hessel2021clipscore}.
+Conventional metrics such as FID~\cite{heusel2017gans} and Inception Score~\cite{salimans2016improved} are not appropriate for our \ourbench.
+FID requires a real reference distribution, which is not available in our synthetic prompt space, and the Inception Score emphasizes sample diversity rather than alignment with the input prompt.}